Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Affine actions

 \section{Affine actions}

-In \zcref{sec:derivations} we introduced the notions of group modules and derivations.
-While commutativity is a natural condition to impose in the context of group cohomology, there is nothing stopping us from extending the definition of a derivation to having non-abelian range.
+In \zcref{sec:metabelian} we introduced the notions of group modules and derivations.
+While commutativity is a natural condition to impose in the context of group cohomology, we can extend the definition of a derivation to having non-abelian range.

 \begin{definition} Let \(G,H\) be groups and let \(H\) act on \(G\) via automorphisms.
 A map \( \delta \colon H \to G \) is called a \emph{derivation} if \((h_1h_2)\delta = (h_1\delta)^{h_2}(h_2\delta)\) for all \(h_1,h_2 \in H\). \end{definition}